peiyuwu9/ecommerce-frontstore-demo-1/README.md

-# Frontend React-Redux for Shucha website demo
+# Frontend React-Redux for Shucha Website Demo

 ## Motivation
 Create a app to test React Redux.